Coombs is a small rural community located just outside Parksville and Qualicum Beach and along highway 4A.

 Demxx

-Where to Eat
+Where to Eat and Drink in Coombs

-Market Restaurant
+Market Cafe

-Located inside the Country Market, this restaurant has menu options that suit the entire family.
-You will find everything from daily soups, salads and sandwiches to fish and chips, chicken fingers and burgers.
-And if you are eating outside on the patio, you may just get a goat or two staring at you from the rooftop!
+Located inside the Market, this restaurant offers menu options for the entire family.
+You will find everything from daily soups, salads, and sandwiches to chicken fingers and burgers.
+New for 2024, the Taqueria Cantina, Coomb's own Mexican menu offerings, are now offered at the Market Cafe.
+Definitely try their tortilla soup with handmade chips (delicious!).

 Billy Gruff Creamery

-With over 70 flavour choices, this ice cream shop has one of the best selections of ice cream, gelato, and sorbet found on Vancouver Island!
+With over 70 flavour choices, this ice cream shop has one of the best selections of ice cream, gelato, and sorbet found on Vancouver Island.

 Billy G’s Doughnut Shop

 For an authentic made-from-scratch Italian meal, a great atmosphere, and beautiful surroundings, head to this restaurant within the Market area.
-You can’t go wrong with their pasta and/or pizzas.
-And make sure to try their Lavender Lemonade too!
+You can't go wrong with their pasta and/or pizzas.
+And make sure to try their Lavender Lemonade, too.

 Other Attractions in the Area